 Our recommendation on where to zipline near San Cristobal de las Casas is definitely El Chiflon!
 You soar above those spectacular blue waterfalls on a nearly half-kilometer zipline that you race through in just 40 seconds.
 It’s absolutely fantastic and we highly recommend for any thrill seekers visiting El Chiflon.

 Equipment and operators here seemed safe in our view, but that’s something you’ll need to judge personally.
 The zip line was well staffed with multiple employees on both ends.
 The El Chiflon zip line has a weight limit of 100 kilos (220 pounds), so you’ll want to opt out of this activity if you exceed that.
 Cost to ride the zip line is $150 pesos that you pay directly to the zip line operators.

-Another zipline to consider in the area is the one at El Arcotete, which offers a big thrill, as it requires a frightening leap high from a cliff.
+Another zipline to consider near San Cristobal is the one at El Arcotete, which offers a big thrill, as it requires a frightening leap high from a cliff.
 For the more timid, I’d recommend the zip line at Grutas de Rancho Nuevo.
 It seemed least exciting of the three, as it simply flies over the restaurants and stables.
 Yet, that may be a good place for first-time zipliners to take the leap.

 11) Mountain Biking around San Cristobal de las Casas

 The mountains surrounding San Cristobal de las Casas contain some great trails to explore on two wheels.
 Without your own transport and local knowledge of the trail networks, you’ll need to book a tour in order to access some of the better single track in the Chiapas countryside.

 If you prefer to cycle around on your own, you can rent a bike in San Cristobal and ride it up to El Arcocete which involves a fairly steep ascent.
 It’s about 8 kilometers from the center of town, mostly on paved roadways, which turns onto a dirt road for the final few kilometers.
 It’s well signposted and easy to navigate.

 It’s a nice ride, particularly on the way back, which is almost entirely downhill!
 Yet if you’re looking for more of a true mountain biking trail, you’re better off joining a tour.